-The investment market can often seem like a fickle playmate.
+The investment market can often seem like a fickle partner.
 On some days, the potential for profit is easy to see.
-On others, each step seems like a cautious step towards sure losses.
+On others, each step seems like a risky move toward sure losses.
 All in all, that’s part of the thrill of investing.

-But the best investors know that, thrill aside, analyzing a new market before so much as dipping a toe into the investment pool is a must.
+Have you done the necessary research before diving into real estate investment in Toronto?
+The best investors know that, thrill aside, analyzing a new market before so much as dipping a toe into the investment pool is a must.

-When it comes to real estate investment, Toronto is a booming city attracting investors with all types of portfolios.
+When it comes to real estate investment in Toronto.
+Toronto is a booming city attracting investors with all types of portfolios.
 The market is hot, and that means there’s a lot to look out for.
-Every investor turning an eye towards real estate investing in Ontario’s capital must know the following things about real estate investment opportunities in Toronto before moving forward.
+Every investor turning an eye toward real estate investing in Ontario’s capital city must know the following things about real estate investment opportunities in Toronto before moving forward.

 Owning Property As A Foreigner: Requirements & Rights